Paperless IRS refunds in 2026: How Executive Order 14247 works

-This shift will have significant implications for US taxpayers and tax professionals.
-In this article, we will explore the details of the executive order, including its key provisions, exceptions, and what it means for tax professionals and accounting firms.
+This shift has significant implications for US taxpayers and tax professionals.
+In this article, we'll walk through the details of Executive Order 14247, including its key provisions, exceptions, and what it means for tax professionals and accounting firms.

 Key provisions of the executive order